This guide highlights the best VPN services based on the latest test results and ranking criteria in June 2023.

 Ignoring jurisdiction (where the service is based) when selecting privacy tools could put your privacy and security at risk.

-What is the best free VPN service?
+What is the best FREE VPN service?

 When searching for a VPN service, many people are looking for the free version — but there’s no good way to cut corners.
 We generally do not recommend free VPN services because they are not safe.

 “When something is free, you are the product.”

 This famous quote certainly holds true for “free” VPNs because you are likely paying for the service with your private data, which is sold to third parties.
 Recent news also confirms free VPN apps are being used to deliver financial malware.

 Free VPN services will offer a free product that collects your data for profit.
 Here a few well-documented reasons showing why free VPN services are risky: